 NOTE: Do not use summer tires in winter conditions, as it would adversely affect vehicle safety, performance, and durability.
 Use only GM-approved tire and wheel combinations.
 Unapproved combinations may change the vehicle’s performance.
 Learn more about important tire and wheel information at your dealer.

-TIRE FAQs
+Tire FAQs

 Why is tire pressure important?

-Air is a gas, expanding when heated and contracting when cooled.
+Why is tire pressure important?Air is a gas, expanding when heated and contracting when cooled.
 For most of North America, fall and early winter are especially important times for checking tire pressure on your Chevrolet vehicle — as the ambient temperature falls, tire pressure goes down.
 A good rule of thumb: with every 10 degrees Fahrenheit of temperature change, tire pressure changes about 1 psi – higher as temperatures rise, lower as they fall.

 What happens if your tire is underinflated?